mattma/docs/javascript/angular2/angular2.md

 Components are the new version of directives.
 A basic Component has two parts:
 1. A Component annotation  2.
 A Component definition class

 Think of annotations as metadata added to your code.
-When we use @Component on the `HelloWorld` class, we are “decorating” the `HelloWorld` as a Component.
+When we use `@Component` on the `HelloWorld` class, we are “decorating” the `HelloWorld` as a Component.

 ## Router

 map a URL to a state of the application.
 The router in Angular 2 has a simple goal: allowing to have meaningful URLs reflecting the state of our app, and for each URL to know which component should be initialized and inserted in the page.

-To use the router.
-It is an optional module, that is thus not included in the core framework.
+Router is an optional module, that is thus not included in the core framework.
 So we have to add the `ROUTER_PROVIDERS` to our injector, usually via the bootstrap method, We also need to tell the router which component is the main one, by binding `ROUTER_PRIMARY_COMPONENT`.

 ```js
 bootstrap(PonyRacerApp, [